benchoncy/devops-masters-itia-ca1/README.md

 This repository holds a proof of concept web application deployment as part of a continuous assesment.

+Allows creation of an example AMI image and deployment of said image in a virtual private cloud in a load balanced autoscaling group, spread across multiple availability zones.
+A preset CloudWatch dashboard is created as part of the deployment.

 ## Build

 ### Requirements